Ashkenazi Jewish cuisine: Soups

-A number of soups are characteristically Ashkenazi, one of the most common of which is chicken soup traditionally served on Shabbat, holidays and special occasions.
+Several soups are characteristically Ashkenazi, one of the most common of which is chicken soup, traditionally served on Shabbat, holidays, and special occasions.
 The soup may be served with noodles (lokshen in Yiddish).
-It is often served with shkedei marak (lit. "soup almonds", croutons popular in Israel), called mandlen or mandlach in Yiddish.
-Other popular ingredients are kreplach (dumplings) and matza balls (kneidlach)—a mixture of matza meal, eggs, water pepper or salt.
+It is often served with shkedei marak (lit. "soup almonds", croutons popular in Israel), called mandlen or mandlach or perelach in Yiddish.
+Other popular ingredients are kreplach (dumplings) and matza balls (kneidlach)—a mixture of matza meal, eggs, water, pepper, or salt.
 Some reserve kneidlach for Passover and kreplach for other special occasions.

 In the preparation of a number of soups, neither meat nor fat is used.
 Such soups formed the food of the poor classes.
 An expression among Jews of Eastern Europe, soup mit nisht (soup with nothing), owes its origin to soups of this kind.

 Soups such as borscht were considered a staple in Ukraine.
 Shtshav, a soup made with sorrel, was often referred to as "green borscht" or "sour grass".
 Soups like krupnik were made of barley, potatoes and fat.
 This was the staple food of the poor students of the yeshivot; in richer families, meat was added to this soup.

 At weddings, "golden" chicken soup was often served.
 The reason for its name is probably the yellow circles of molten chicken fat floating on its surface.
-Today, chicken soup is widely referred to (not just among Jews) in jest as "Jewish penicillin", and hailed as a cure for the common cold.
+Today, chicken soup is widely referred to (not just among Jews) in jest as "Jewish penicillin" and hailed as a cure for the common cold.

 There are a number of sour soups in the borscht category.
-One is kraut or cabbage borscht, made by cooking together cabbage, meat, bones, onions, raisins, sour salt (citric acid), sugar and sometimes tomatoes.
+One is kraut or cabbage borscht, made by cooking together cabbage, meat, bones, onions, raisins, sour salt (citric acid), sugar, and sometimes tomatoes.

 Beet borscht is served hot or cold.
-In the cold version, a beaten egg yolk may be added before serving and each bowl topped with a dollop of sour cream.
+In the cold version, a beaten egg yolk may be added before serving, and each bowl is topped with a dollop of sour cream.
 This last process is called farweissen (to make white).

 Krupnik, or barley soup, originates in Polish lands; its name comes from the Slavic term for hulled grains, krupa.
-While non-Jewish recipes for krupnik often involve meat (beef, chicken, pork or a mixture) and dairy (sour cream) in the same recipe, Jewish recipes for meat-based krupnik generally use chicken or (more rarely) beef broth; if made without meat, sour cream may be added.
+While non-Jewish recipes for krupnik often involve meat (beef, chicken, pork, or a mixture) and dairy (sour cream) in the same recipe, Jewish recipes for meat-based krupnik generally use chicken or (more rarely) beef broth; if made without meat, sour cream may be added.